chalmerj/introcs-lecture-notes/devel/rst/whilestatements.rst

 The comment before the function definition does not give a clear idea of the range of possible values for n.
 How small makes sense for the comment?
-What actuyally works in the function?
+What actually works in the function?
 The smallest expression starting with 1 would just be 1: (n = 1).
 Does that work in the function?
 You were probably not thinking of that when developing the function!
 Now look back now at this *edge case*.
 You can play computer on the code or directly test it.
 In this case the initialization of ``sum`` is 1, and the body of the loop *never* runs (2 <= 1 is false).
-The function moves right to the return statement, and does return 1, and everything is fine.
+The function execution jumps right to the return statement, and does return 1, and everything is fine.

 Now about large n....

 With loops we can make programs run for a long time.
 The time taken becomes an issue.
-In this case we go though the loop close to n times, so the total time is approximately proportional to n.
+In this case we go though the loop n-1 times, so the total time is approximately proportional to n.
 We write that the time is O(n), spoken "oh of n", or "big oh of n" or "order of n".